Scott Walker (singer): 1967–1974: Solo work

-At the peak of his fame in 1969, Walker was given his own BBC TV series, Scott, featuring solo Walker performances of ballads, big band standards, Brel songs and his own compositions.
+At the peak of his fame in 1969, Walker was given his own BBC TV series, Scott, featuring solo Walker performances of ballads, big band standards, Brel songs, and his own compositions.
 Archival footage of the show is extremely rare as recordings were not conserved.
 However, audio selections from the show were released in 2019 as the box set Live on Air 1968-1969.
-In later interviews Walker has suggested that by the time of his third solo LP, a self-indulgent complacency had crept into his choice of material.
-His fourth solo album, Scott: Scott Walker Sings Songs from his TV Series, exemplified the problems he was having in failing to balance his own creative work with the demands of the entertainment industry and of his manager Maurice King, who seemed determined to mould his protégé into a new Andy Williams or Frank Sinatra.
-Despite the failure of the Scott TV show, the aforementioned companion LP Scott: Scott Walker Sings Songs from his TV Series was a commercial success, reaching the top 10 of the UK Albums Chart - Walker's last album to do so.
+In later interviews Walker has suggested that by the time of Scott 3, his first album to be dominated by his own songwriting, a self-indulgent complacency had crept into his choice of material.
+His next album, Scott: Scott Walker Sings Songs from his TV Series, featured no original material and exemplified the problems he was having in failing to balance his own creative desires with the demands of the entertainment industry and of his manager Maurice King, who seemed determined to mould his protégé into a new Andy Williams or Frank Sinatra.
+Despite the failure of the Scott TV show, the aforementioned companion LP was a commercial success, reaching the top 10 of the UK Albums Chart - Walker's last album to do so.
+Around this time, Walker also recorded the title song for the French/Italian film Une Corde, Un Colt (The Rope and the Colt in English), and in 1970 he recorded "I Still See You" for the soundtrack of the film The Go-Between.

-Having parted company with King, Walker released his fifth solo LP – Scott 4 – in 1969.
-Compensating for his recent dip into passivity, this was his first record to be made up entirely of self-penned material.
-The album with songs from the TV series was deleted soon after.
+Having parted company with King, Walker released his fifth solo LP – Scott 4 – at the end of 1969.
+Compensating for the previous all-covers album, this was his first album to be made up entirely of self-penned material.
 It has been speculated that Walker's decision to release Scott 4 under his birth name of Scott Engel contributed to its chart failure.
 All subsequent re-issues of the album have been released under his stage name.
 As Sean O'Hagan wrote in The Guardian, "Now recognised as one of his greatest recordings, it sold poorly.
 The world was not ready for the existentialist musings of a pop singer whose touchstones were the films of Kurosawa and Bergman and the novels of Kafka and Camus."